Moe-hacker/ruri/README.md

 * You do it at your own risk and take the responsibility upon yourself.
 * This program has no Super Cow Powers.
 ```
-# SECURITY WARNING:
+> [!WARNING]
-ruri should always be executed with root privileges(sudo), and do not set SUID or any capability on it!
+> ruri should always be executed with root privileges(sudo), and do not set SUID or any capability on it!
 # Bug reporting:
 > “Bugs will happen, if they don’t happen in hardware, they will happen in software and if they don’t happen in your software and they will happen in somebody else’s software.”
 > --Torvalds